udodihor/flask-fb-bot/README.md

 # flask-fb-bot
-Basic Facebook bot (chats with you using random phrases) using Flask and Python.
+Basic Facebook bot (will chat with you using random phrases you set up) using Flask and Python.
-You can start with this bot as a basic staff to build something more difficult and useful.
+You can start with this bot as a basic app to build something more difficult and useful.

 ### What do you need to run this bot?
 1. Sublime + Terminal